OpenZeppelin/cairo-contracts/docs/Extensibility.md

 ### Libraries

+Considering four type of functions:

+- `A`: internal to a library, not meant to be used outside the module
+- `B`: part of the public API of a library
+- `C`: subset of B that is meant to be exported as-is by contracts
+- `S`: storage variables

+Then:

-* All exposed functions must be implemented under a `namespace`
+* Must implement `B` and `C` functions under a namespace
+* Must implement type `A` functions outside the namespace to avoid exposing them
+* Must prefix type `B` functions with an underscore (e.g. `ERC20._mint`)
+* Must not prefix `C` functions with an underscore (e.g. `ERC20.transfer`)
-* All storage variable names must be prefixed with the namespace name to prevent clashing with other libraries (e.g. `ERC20_balances` in the `ERC20` library)
+* Must prefix `S` functions with the name of the namespace to prevent clashing with other libraries (e.g. `ERC20_balances`)
 * Must not implement any `@external`, `@view`, or `@constructor` functions
 * Can implement library constructor functions as long as they're not decorated with `@constructor` or `@external`
 * Must not call library constructors on any function